This post may contain affiliate links. Please read our disclosure policy.

 - Scoop out the flesh leaving the skin intact.

-- Add the seasonings to the sweet potato flesh and combine.
+- Add sweet potato flesh to a bowl.

 - Place the spiced mixture back into the potato skins.